Hemil195/club_management/README.md

 5. Email notifications for events

 ## Credits
 Developed as a club management solution for university students to easily discover and engage with various campus clubs and activities.

+### Contributors
+- Harsh Pipaliya
+- Mitanshu Sailor